moranenzo/TIPE-Contactless-Smart-Cards/exps/23 03 27 Arduino Binary-to-Voltage Conversion/report.md

 <h3>1.
 Initial Coding Challenges</h3>
 <p>
-    I encountered initial issues with the code, as I could not test it without an Arduino on hand.
-After debugging multiple errors, I managed to get the code functioning correctly.
+    We encountered initial issues with the code, as we could not test it without an Arduino on hand.
+After debugging multiple errors, we managed to get the code functioning correctly.
 Upon successful testing, the LED responded as expected, turning on and off based on the binary sequence.
 </p>
 <p>
   <strong>Note:</strong> The LED briefly lights up when the code is uploaded to the board.